xenia-canary/game-patches/README.md

  - This new file must be named `[Title ID] - Game Title.patch` - For example, a patch file for Halo 3 must be called `4D5307E6 - Halo 3.patch`

+ - File must contain executable hash which can be obtained [here](#Obtaining-XEX-hash)

  - File must contain empty line at end of file.

 Example of the contents that should be included in the file: